hmcts/azure-policy/policies/allowed_disk_sku/README.md

 # HMCTS Disk SKU Policy

-The policy enables you to specify a set of VM SKUs sizes that can be deployed in HMCTS.
+The policy enables you to specify a set of disk SKUs sizes that can be deployed in HMCTS.

 ## Required Disk SKU Sizes

-The specific Disk SKU sizes that are enforced by the policy:
+The specific disk SKU sizes that are enforced by the policy:

 | Name             | SKU             | Max Size (GB) |